 The philosopher Socrates is something of an enigma.

-Perhaps Socrates’ most significant legacy is his contribution to the art of conversation, known as Socratic Questioning.
-In which, rather than the teacher filling the mind of the student, both are responsible for pushing the dialogue forward and uncovering truths (Raphael & Monk, 2003).
+Perhaps Socrates’ most significant legacy is his contribution to the art of conversation, known as Socratic questioning.
+Rather than the teacher filling the mind of the student, both are responsible for pushing the dialogue forward and uncovering truths (Raphael & Monk, 2003).

 And yet, what could a 2500-year old approach to inquiry add to the toolkit of the teacher, psychotherapist, and coach?